How to Become an Operations Research Analyst

 California employs the most operations research analysts, with over 11,300 roles.
 It’s followed closely by Texas, Virginia, New York, and Illinois.

 The finance and insurance industry is also one to watch.
 For instance, companies like Invesco often hire analysts.
-This independent investment management company needs experts to interpret financial data.
+This investment management company needs experts to interpret financial data.
 This informs risk management and investment strategy.
 The same is true for banks like JPMorgan Chase.
 Not to mention, financial services companies like American Express.

-Operations research analysts could even work in the research industry.
+Someone in this field could even work in the research industry.
 Yes, some companies build around the work of research analysts!
 This is true of Forrester Research, a market research company.
 Forrester needs analysts to help turn data into insights.

 Top Industries for Operations Research Analysts